-• Assist in public education efforts regarding the results of NJTPA project development, such as project funding announcements, groundbreakings, and ribbon-cuttings through the dissemination of press releases and publication in the Monmouth County Monmouth County's Quarterly Transportation Newsletter.
+- Assist in public education efforts regarding the results of NJTPA project development, such as project funding announcements, groundbreakings, and ribbon-cuttings through the dissemination of press releases and publication in the Monmouth County Monmouth County's Quarterly Transportation Newsletter. - PRODUCT/OUTCOME: Assistance with special outreach efforts to improve travel safety.

-- PRODUCT/OUTCOME: Assistance with special outreach efforts to improve travel safety.
-ACTIVITIES: - Conduct or assist in special outreach efforts, such as the Street Smart NJ pedestrian safety campaign or other initiatives related to senior driving, distracted driving, etc. through the dissemination of press releases and publication in the Monmouth County Monmouth County's Quarterly Transportation Newsletter. - PRODUCT/OUTCOME: Participation in subregional freight outreach/education efforts.
-ACTIVITIES: - Work with NJTPA staff to increase local understanding of freight operations and related transportation needs when applicable to NJTPA activities which impact Monmouth County through subregional freight visits, data sharing, or other collaboration. - PRODUCT/OUTCOME: Participation in environmental education or other educational efforts.
+- Conduct or assist in special outreach efforts, such as the Street Smart NJ pedestrian safety campaign or other initiatives related to senior driving, distracted driving, etc. through the dissemination of press releases and publication in the Monmouth County Monmouth County's Quarterly Transportation Newsletter. - PRODUCT/OUTCOME: Participation in subregional freight outreach/education efforts.

+- Work with NJTPA staff to increase local understanding of freight operations and related transportation needs when applicable to NJTPA activities which impact Monmouth County through subregional freight visits, data sharing, or other collaboration. - PRODUCT/OUTCOME: Participation in environmental education or other educational efforts.

-- Increase local understanding of environmental issues and strategies that are consistent with NJTPA's regional goals, by participating with the NJTPA, state agencies, and/or nonprofits to distribute and presenting educational materials. - Inform the County's boards and councils on transportation-related environmental matters such as wildlife crossings, infrastructure resilience, practices on climate change adaptation, and electric vehicle adoption, relaying information learned through educational opportunities.
+- Increase local understanding of environmental issues and strategies that are consistent with NJTPA's regional goals, by participating with the NJTPA, state agencies, and/or nonprofits to distribute and presenting educational materials. - o Inform the County's boards and councils on transportation-related environmental matters such as wildlife crossings, infrastructure resilience, alternative fuel vehicles, and technologies to improve air quality relaying information learned through educational opportunities.